-Stanicic helped the team to a 25-7 record a year ago and the CWPA Southern Division title and an appearance in the CWPA Eastern title game for the sixth straight year during the 2010 season.
+Stanicic assisted the team to a 25-7 record four years ago and the CWPA Southern Division title and an appearance in the CWPA Eastern title game for the sixth straight year during the 2010 season.

-Three years ago, Stanicic helped the team to a 22-9 record and the CWPA regular-season co- championship and tournament title.
+Five years ago, Stanicic helped the team to a 22-9 record and the CWPA regular-season co- championship and tournament title.

 Stanicic served as an interim coach for eight games during the 2007 season, leading the Mids to a 7-1 mark during those games, while starting the team off on its school record 19-game winning streak.
 He also filled in for a pair of wins in the 2011 season against Connecticut College and Harvard, while head coach Mike Schofield was in California with another Navy squad.
 In 2013, split-squad action saw Stanicic lead the Mids at the Princeton Invitational for three games.
 The three head coaching stints gave Stanicic a 9-3 coaching record.

 After immigrating to the United States, he briefly volunteered as a coach for the Fordham University men's water polo team.
 After relocating to Annapolis, Stanicic joined the Naval Academy Aquatics Club as a coach.
 He also volunteered with the men's varsity team as an assistant coach, particularly in 1988, helping the Mids to win the Eastern Championship and participate at the NCAA Tournament.

 He continued in his role as volunteer coach with varying degrees of engagement.
-After 1988, he specialized in coaching the Navy goalkeepers has been his specialty, producing a number of All-East and All-American selectees.
+Since 1988, coaching the Navy goalkeepers has been his specialty, producing a number of All-East and All-American selectees.

 He earned a bachelor's degree at the University of Split at Zadar, Croatia, in 1981.

-Both Miriam and Mladen are also high-level interpreters and translators with the U.S. Government, including the Department of Defense.
-Their assignments have included interpreting for U.S. and foreign heads of state, Secretaries of State, Secretaries of Defense and Chiefs of Defense.
-Their translating work included non-proliferation and export control treaties.
-In this capacity they accompanied President and Mrs. Bush on their visit to Zagreb, Croatia, following 2008 NATO summit.
-More recently, he has served as an interpretor for Vice President Joe Biden and Secretary of State Hillary Clinton.
+Both Miriam and Mladen are also high-level interpreters and translators with the U.S. Government.
+Their assignments have included interpreting for U.S. and foreign Heads of State, Secretaries of State, Secretaries of Defense and Chiefs of Defense, while their translating work included international treaties.

-Maro is a former Naval Academy Aquatic Club swimmer and water polo player while Blaise is was a standout at Maryland, receiving a pair of All-American honors by the Association of Collegiate Water Polo Coaches becoming the first all-American in the six-year history of Maryland water polo.
-Since graduating, she has helped WPC Mladost, Zagreb, Croatia to win 2010 National Championship and Croatian National Team to compete at the 2010 European Championship Games.
-Upon her return to the US, she also served as an assistant coach on the men's and women's teams at George Washington University.
+Maro is a former Naval Academy Aquatic Club swimmer and water polo player while Blaise was a standout at the University of Maryland, receiving a pair of All-American honors by the Association of Collegiate Water Polo Coaches, becoming the first all-American in the history of the Maryland water polo program.
+Upon graduating, she played professionally overseas for WPC Mladost, Zagreb, Croatia to win the 2010 National Championship and, she played for the Croatian National Team, competing at the 2010 European Championship Games.
+Upon her return to the US, she also served as an assistant coach for the men's and women's teams at George Washington University and currently at Navy.